 There’s nothing more comforting to me than a corn tortilla quesadilla.
 It has all of the heartiness of the ground corn, charred green pepper, the melty cheese, and this one: freshly marinated carne asada!

 Eating clean for the past five years, my favorite recipes were those that use simple, fresh ingredients.
 I’m a huge proponent of making easy dishes that don’t skimp out on taste.
 For lunch & dinner recipes like this one, I prefer making one-and-done meals that don’t need sides.
-For other simple, delicious one-stop meals, try Spring Vegetarian Pasta with Butter Sauce or The Best Sheet Pan Halloumi Fajitas.

 - Highlights of this Recipe